stevegrunwell/schemify/README.md

 	"name": "Steve Grunwell",
 	"url": "https://stevegrunwell.com",
 	"image": "http://en.gravatar.com/avatar/88ea4e10ed968136228545d7112d82cb?s=200",
-	"description": "Steve is a Senior Web Engineer + Project Lead at 10up.
+	"description": "Steve is the Director of Technology at Growella.
 When he's not working, you can find him speaking at conferences, roasting coffee, or spending time with his wife and daughter"
 }
 </script>
 ```